Note: This feature available in Design Space for Desktop only.

 The Offset feature creates a proportionally larger or smaller layer of your design, whether text, images, or a combination!
 Offset layers add a shadow or decorative outline for your design, giving it texture, dimension, and visual impact.
 This is particularly helpful for making custom stickers, cake toppers, t-shirt designs, etc. We created three offsets for the design below to achieve the desired look.

-I have Design Space for Desktop v6.6 or higher, but I don't see the Offset feature.
+I have the latest version of Design Space for Desktop, but I don't see the Offset feature.
 What can I do?

 The Offset feature is supported on systems running Windows 10 (64-bit only) and higher, and macOS 10.15 and higher.
 If you do not see the feature after updating Design Space, you may be running an operating system version that is not supported for this feature.
 Select a link below for information on how to upgrade your operating system: